Clump Paper Birch

 Clump Paper Birch in fall

 (Photo courtesy of NetPS Plant Finder)

 Height: 40 feet

 Hardiness Zone: 1b

 Stunning multi-stemmed form of paper birch shows off snow-white peeling bark and gold fall colour; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value

 Clump Paper Birch has dark green foliage throughout the season.
 The pointy leaves turn an outstanding gold in the fall.
 Neither the flowers nor the fruit are ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.

 Clump Paper Birch is a multi-stemmed deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a high maintenance tree that will require regular care and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
+This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+It has no significant negative characteristics.

 Clump Paper Birch is recommended for the following landscape applications;